radius-project/design-notes/template/YYYY-MM-threat-model-template.md

 <!--
 Provide a succinct high-level description of the system, feature, or component being analyzed.
 Explain why a threat model is being created for this system, feature, or component.
 This section should be one to three paragraphs long and understandable by someone outside the Radius team.

+Provide links to supporting documentation like feature specs and design documents rather than duplicating information.
 -->

 ## Terms and Definitions